open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 **[1]:** The `error.type` SHOULD be predictable, and SHOULD have low cardinality.

-When `error.type` is set to a type (e.g., an exception type), its fully-qualified class name SHOULD be used.
+When `error.type` is set to a type (e.g., an exception type), its canonical class name identifying the type within the artifact SHOULD be used.

 Instrumentations SHOULD document the list of errors they report.